i0Ek3/niter.top/content/posts/N1-as-server.md

 #### 2.1 Pure Install(Recommend)

 With this way, you need to re-install Android TV system on N1.
+All of these files you can find in the `N1 All-In-One`.

 - Download webpad 2.2 ROM and USB Buring Tool, install webpad 2.2 on N1
   - Open USB Buring Tool and import webpad 2.2 ROM